Kaiden-Bell/CS422/Project3/README.md

 ## Overview

 This project implements a brute-force SVM for binary and multi-class classification in 2D.
-Instead of using libraries, the max margin sep is found by checking pairs of points, selecting the separator with the max margin.
+Instead of using libraries, the maximum margin separator is found by checking pairs of points and selecting the separator with the maximum margin.

 ## Part 1 - Binary SVM